IanMCarr/IanMCarr/README.md

 - 👀 I’m interested in bioninformatics, mainly NGS based.
 - 🌱 I’m currently using C++, C#, python, bash and R.
 - 💞
-- 📫 Reach me via the NGS contact page: http://www.dna-leeds.co.uk/genomics/contact.php
+- 📫 Reach me by searching for my name on the university of leeds's web page: https://www.leeds.ac.uk/staffaz

 <!---
 IanMCarr/IanMCarr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.